 We have been extremely blessed in the past year to have him be seizure free.
 That is a direct result of the fabulous care he receives at LeBonheur Children's Hospital.

 In addition to Tuberous Sclerosis, Greyson also has polycystic kidney disease, which is linked closely with TS because of the proximity of the genes in your DNA.
 At some point in Greyson's life, he will most likely be faced with a kidney transplant or brain surgery.

 In spite of this, Greyson is a trooper, inspiring everyone he knows on a daily basis.
 I have never met a stronger soul than him.
-I am not saying that just as his mother, but as someone who has seen every blood draw, sedation, EEG, MRI, and other invasive testing he has gone through.
+I am not saying that just as his mother, but as someone who has seen every blood draw, sedation, EEG, MRI, blood transfusion, hospitalization, and other invasive testing he has gone through.

 He is the absolute light of our lives.
 We are honored to be his parents.